sidmohan0/callm/README.md

 Cellular automata are discrete models where cells on a grid evolve through a series of time steps according to fixed rules.
 Each cell's state depends on its previous state and the states of neighboring cells.

-CallM implements several classic rule sets:
+CALLM implements several classic rule sets:

 - **Brian's Brain**: A three-state cellular automaton with alive, dying, and dead states
 - **Seeds**: A binary cellular automaton where cells are born with exactly 2 neighbors